-Nolte: California Prosecutor Says Looters 'Needs' Must Be Considered
+Nolte: California Prosecutor Says Looters' 'Needs' Must Be Considered

 To begin with, the Democrat Party openly sides with the terrorists, as does the corporate media.
 And not just rhetorically.

-It is no secret that Joe Biden’s vice presidential pick, Kamala Harris, supported a bail fund specifically set up to immediately release those arrested for rioting right back out into the streets of Minneapolis.
+It is no secret that Joe Biden’s VP pick, Kamala Harris, supported a bail fund specifically set up to immediately release those arrested for rioting right back out into the streets of Minneapolis.

 Twelve paid Biden staffers joined her.